 - Reduced life span

 How pollution reduces the life span as well as the quality of life?

-Talking on a broader perspective, air pollution adds to global warming, which in turn increases the temperature globally and affects human beings all over the world.
+Talking from a broader perspective, air pollution adds to global warming, which in turn increases the temperature globally and affects human beings all over the world.

-Talking on a local perspective, let us understand how pollution reduces the quality of our life and the average human life span.
+Talking from a local perspective, let us understand how pollution reduces the quality of our life and the average human life span.

 Due to prolonged exposure to harmful gases, the immune system of the body is also affected, which reduces the body’s natural defense system to act against diseases.

 The lowering of the immune system functioning makes the body more prone to other diseases such as cardiovascular and cancer.
 Since the body’s natural defense system is not able to function properly, the life span of the human being starts lessening.